Create Your First Projectile

 Last updated

-For this tutorial, we'll be using Magic Arsenal by Archanor from the Asset Store.
+For this tutorial, we'll be using from the .
 These don't have any extra scripts, so setting them up is very straight forward.
 Whether you're using content from the Asset Store or creating your own, these steps will get you spawning projectiles fast!

 Many projectiles consist of three parts.